electroneum/electroneum-ledger-app/tests/plan.md

 Setup has to be done only once, or to restart from fresh config.

-Take care to note all your monero seeds when generating standard wallet.
+Take care to note all your electroneum seeds when generating standard wallet.

 `>:` denotes the shell prompt

-`[...]: ` denotes the Monero client prompt
+`[...]: ` denotes the electroneum client prompt

 Daemon setup